lennyomg/Spotify-PowerShell/README.md

 # PowerShell for Spotify

 PowerShell commands for Spotify Web API.
-Automatically unfolds paginated results and can add-remove more than 100 tracks in playlists.
+Automatically unfolds paginated results, can add-remove more than 100 tracks in playlists, and does not require a local HTTP service for authentication.
 See [Wiki](https://github.com/lennyomg/Spotify-PowerShell/wiki) for the complete list of commands.

 ### Installation

-Download all files from `module` directory.
-Copy the downloaded files to `$env:PSModulePath/Spotify` or import with `Import-Module <path>/Spotify.psd1`.
+Download `Spotify-Powershell.zip` from the [latest release](https://github.com/lennyomg/Spotify-PowerShell/releases/latest) page and unpack it into one of [$env:PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath?view=powershell-7.3) folders.

 ### First run